-Naturally, search remains the main tool customers use when looking to buy products, but it is getting harder and harder for online retailers to get good positions in search results.
-With Google constantly updating its search algorithms, ecommerce businesses have to constantly reconsider their SEO strategy, and often find themselves losing the acquired results after the next big update.
-The power of email marketing is that it is not influenced by any algorithm updates, and the results you get depend only on how wisely you use it.
+Naturally, search remains the main tool customers use when looking to buy products.
+But it is getting harder and harder for online retailers to get good positions in search results.
+With Google constantly updating its search algorithms, ecommerce businesses have to constantly reconsider their SEO strategy.
+And often find themselves losing the acquired results after the next big update.
+The power of email marketing is that it is not influenced by any algorithm updates.
+The results you get depend only on how wisely you use it.

 Tips on Using Email Marketing for Your Ecommerce Store

 - Build your email list the right way.
 You may be tempted to compile ‘cold’ lists off social media or other web resources.
 But the lists that work best are those where people are familiar with your business.
 Make sure you collect the emails of everyone who makes a purchase on your website, leaves feedback, contacts you, or gets a discount card from you.
 Create a prominent subscription field on your website so that people could join your list voluntarily.

 - Use various types of content.
 Text content always works, but you should explore and try other media: videos, podcasts, infographic, or whatever can be applied to your products.
 You will see what content types get more engagement and focus on producing more of that.